DV

 Strategy & risk

-QDTY tracks NASDAQ 100 with a covered call approach, while QQQ tracks Nasdaq-100 Index using a growth strategy.
+QDTY tracks NASDAQ 100 with a covered call approach, while QQQ tracks Nasdaq-100 Index with a growth approach.
+Beta is 1.146 for QDTY and 1.23 for QQQ, indicating QDTY is less volatile relative to the market.

 Fund details